alicejpettitt/orf6-ctr_cis_trans_conformers/Metadynamic_simulations/Analysis/README_metadynamic_simulations.md

 # An integrative characterisation of proline cis and trans conformers in a disordered peptide

-This repository contains scripts to reproduce analysis of the trajectories from metadynamics simulations as reported for the manuscript 'An integrative characterisation of proline cis and trans conformers in a disordered peptide' by Pettitt et al.
+This repository contains scripts to reproduce analysis of the trajectories from metadynamics simulations as reported for the manuscript 'An integrative characterisation of proline cis and trans conformers in a disordered peptide' by Pettitt et al. DOI: 10.1016/j.bpj.2024.09.028

 ## Reproducibility information
-For input files to generate trajectories, see ../PLUMED_input_files or PLUMED NEST (plumID..., (link)
+For input files to generate trajectories, see ../PLUMED_input_files

 ## This repository contains: